coin-test/coin-test/README.md

 from coin_test.util import AssetPair, Money, Side
 ```

-Then define the assets to trade and your starting portfolio.
+Then, define the assets to trade and your starting portfolio.
 ```python
 # Define assets traded and an initial portfolio
 eth, usdt = eth_usdt = AssetPair.from_str("ETH", "USDT")
 portfolio = Portfolio(base_currency=usdt, assets={eth: Money(eth, 0), usdt: Money(usdt, 10000)})
 ```

-Then, import daily historical data from Binance for the backtest and fill gaps.
+Next, import daily historical data from Binance for the backtest and fill gaps.
 ```python
 # Download the last 150 days of data
 freq ='d'